nmelehan/docs/docs/applications/configuration-management/configure-and-use-salt-cloud-and-cloud-maps-to-provision-systems.md

 **Full Information**

-Get full information about instances using `-F` option:
+Get full information about instances using the `-F` option:

     salt-cloud -F